Singapore fried rice. A delicious fusion of Indo Chinese cuisine that's perfect for lunch, dinner parties or lunch boxes.

 Cook for another 1-2 minutes, or until the prawns have changed color and the chicken is cooked.

-Step 2 - Move the prawns and chicken to the side of the pan and add the eggs.
+Step Two: Move the prawns and chicken to the side of the pan and add the eggs.
 Make the eggs into a thin omelette.

 When the eggs are almost cooked, gently separate it up into smaller pieces.